sarvex/magisk-files/docs/internal-guide.md

 ln -s "/xxxxx" /data/adb/modules/mymodule_id/system/vendor/etc/thermal-engine-normal.conf
 ```

 ## MagiskHide

-- Hide Magisk modifications from target on hidelist
+- Hide Magisk and its modifications from chosen apps on hidelist.
-- Use `logcat` to monitor start up app process or Zygisk to hijack app process and check whenever a process is on hidelist
-- If a target is on hidelist, MagiskHide will fork new process, enter its mount namespace and do unmount all modifications including Magisk tmpfs path and modules to hide Magisk.
+- The principal implementation: Mounted by default, Unmount if listed

 ## MagiskHide SuList

-- MagiskHide in whitelist mode: Magisk is hidden by default, only process on sulist will be able to explore Magisk root privilege.
+- Magisk is hidden by default.
+Chosen apps on sulist will be able to see Magisk.
-- Use `logcat` to catch app process start up.
-Do not enable it on system with abnormal logcat or do not turn off logcat
-- Due to the implement work, some modules (especially font and theme overlay modules) will not work normally or cause some problem with the phone.
-Please do not use SuList if you use these modules
+- The principal implementation: Unmount by default, Mounted if whitelisted